Muhurat trading

 Muhurat trading is the trading activity in the Indian stock market on the occasion of Diwali (Deepawali), a big festival for citizens of India.
-Usually, it is held during evening hour and is announced by the stock market exchanges notifying traders and investors of the non-scheduled trading hour.(dominant sect of people in Dalal Street) who do similar trading on hours of Diwali.
+Usually, it is held during evening hour and is announced by the stock market exchanges notifying traders and investors of the non-scheduled trading hour. (dominant sect of people in Dalal Street) who do similar trading on hours of Diwali.

 Trading activity

-Stock brokers' offices take on a distinctly ethnic look with neatly designed rangoli patterns and innumerable diyas lined up to welcome Goddess Lakshmi.
-Muhurat trading is one of the many links the broking(trading) community retains with its rich past.
+Stock brokers' offices are decorated with rangoli patterns and diyas to welcome Goddess Lakshmi.
+Muhurat trading is a link the trading community retains with its past.
 The practice of Muhurat trading has been retained and observed for ages.
 The schedule of the muhurat trading is announced by the stock exchange and the Sensex closes on a higher note at the ending of the trading hour.
-With this, the traders on Dalal Street welcome the New Year on a positive note.
+With this, the traders on Dalal Street welcome the New Year.
 Many start the New Year with traditional ceremonies and pujas.
 This tradition has been followed as a ritual for many years.

 Muhurat trading is traditionally an occasion for an auspicious beginning to the traditional New Year.
 Investors place token orders and buy stocks for their children, which are held for the long term and sometimes never sold.
 Traders normally book their intraday profits, however small they may be.